junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Meg finds him in the dayroom down the hall, two minutes later.

-Castiel is in the middle of a chess game with himself, half the chess pieces from either sides taken from the board.
+Castiel is in the middle of a chess game with himself, half the chess pieces from each side taken from the board.

 "What was that?"
 Meg approaches the two angels suspiciously.
 Neither of them look up from the game.
-One of them wears his iconic trench coat, the other in white hospital gown, ruffled from sleeping in.
+One of them wears his iconic trench coat, the other a white hospital gown, ruffled from sleeping in.

 Meg knows Castiel's trench coat still hangs on the foot of his bed.

-"Do you know there is a game in 19th century, so famous that it's called 'Immortal Game.'"
-The Castiel in trench coat says, moving a bishop on the board.
+"Do you know there was a game in 19th century so famous that it's called the 'Immortal Game'?" the Castiel in the trench coat says, moving a bishop on the board.

-"But the game isn't really immortal," the Castiel sitting opposite to him moves a knight in defense.
+"But the game isn't really immortal," the Castiel sitting opposite him moves a knight in defense.

 "No, I mean, WHAT?"
 Meg walks up to the table, staring at both of them.
 "Who are you?"
-Her fingers fumble to her back, clutching on a hidden angel blade.
+Her fingers fumble behind her back, clutching a hidden angel blade.

-"I'm Castiel."
-The angel in trench coat tells her plainly.
+"I'm Castiel," the angel in the trench coat tells her plainly.

-"And I'm Castiel."
-The other one says the same, with a warm smile, as if playing chess with oneself is the most normal thing in his life.
+"And I'm Castiel," the other one says, with a warm smile, as if playing chess with oneself is the most normal thing in his life.

 "Uh-hum."
 Meg doesn't loosen her angel blade, unconvinced.